 Then check installed Java version:

-java -version openjdk version "11.0.4" 2019-07-16 LTS OpenJDK Runtime Environment 18.9 (build 11.0.4+11-LTS) OpenJDK 64-Bit Server VM 18.9 (build 11.0.4+11-LTS, mixed mode, sharing)
+java -versionopenjdk version "11.0.4" 2019-07-16 LTS OpenJDK Runtime Environment 18.9 (build 11.0.4+11-LTS) OpenJDK 64-Bit Server VM 18.9 (build 11.0.4+11-LTS, mixed mode, sharing)

-Step 2 – Install Apache Solr on CentOS 8
+Step 2: Install Apache Solr

 Now download the required Solr version from its official site or mirrors.
-You may also use the below command to download Apache Solr 8.5.2 from its official website.
+You may also use the below command to download Apache Solr from its official website.
 After that extract the installer script.

 Then execute the installer script with bash shell followed with downloaded Archive file.
 The command will be like below:

-sudo bash ./install_solr_service.sh solr-8.5.2.tgz
+sudo bash ./install_solr_service.sh solr-9.3.0.tgz

 This will create an account named solr on your system and finish the installation process.
 After that start the service default Solr port 8983.

-Step 3 – Manage Solr Service
+Step 3: Managing Apache Solr Service

-sudo systemctl stop solr sudo systemctl start solr sudo systemctl status solr
+sudo systemctl stop solr

-Step 4 – Create New Solr Collection
+Step 4: Create a New Collection

-A collection is the group of cores that together form a single logical index.
+A collection is a group of cores that together form a single logical index.
 A collection has a different set of configuration files and schema definitions than other collections.
 You can create a collection by running the following command:

 sudo su - solr -c "/usr/local/solr/bin/solr create -c mycol1 -n data_driven_schema_configs"

 Output:Created new core 'mycol1'

-Step 5 – Access Solr Admin Panel
+Step 5: Access Solr Admin Panel

 Here you can view statics of created collection in previous steps named “mycol1”.
 Click on “Core Selector” on the left sidebar and select created collection.